robotics-4-all/dFlow/README.md

 ### Synonyms

-**Synonyms** map extracted entities to a value other than the literal text extracted.
+**Synonyms** map words to a value other than the literal text extracted.
 They can be used when there are multiple ways users refer to the same thing.
 Similarly, after defined, they are incorporated in the intent examples.

 ```
 Synonym: